-General Meetings (GA) must be held at least once a year.
-This legal obligation can sometimes be problematic, especially in times of a pandemic where gatherings are prohibited.
+General Assembly Meetings (GA) must be held at least once a year.
+This legal obligation can sometimes be problematic, especially during this pandemic where large gatherings are prohibited.

 These events are difficult to postpone and sometimes require a quorum (minimum number of votes represented for the meeting to be held).